ymlai87416/CarND-Capstone/README.md

 The simulator (ROS integration simulator) can be downloaded at [here](https://github.com/udacity/self-driving-car-sim/releases), there are 2 maps available. `Highway` and `Test Lot`.

-Self driving car is a complex system and consist of the following important modules in order to drive properly.
+Self-driving car is a complex system and consist of the following important modules in order to drive properly.

 ![alt text][image1]

-In this project, we are going to create a self-driving car which is able to follow waypoints, and stop in-front of a red light.
+In this project, we are going to create a self-driving car which is able to follow waypoints, and stop in front of a red light.

 This project is implemented in ROS (Robot operating system).
 Please refer to [this link](./report/system_architecture.md) for details.